 What is widely believed is that she founded a convent in Clara, County Offaly, which is thought to be her first.
-Many other foundations arrived afterwards, Kildare being the location of her largest founded in 484AD.
+Many other foundations arrived afterward, Kildare being the location of her largest founded in 484AD.
 It was named Kildare Abbey and it was a double monastery, for nuns and monks.
 It was situated on the plains of Cill-Dara, which means “the church of the oak”, this was because her cell was constructed under a large oak tree as told in the legend of the Magic Cloak.

 Kildare Abbey flourished over the years and became known as one of the most reputable monasteries in Ireland.
 It is said that the lost manuscript, the Book of Kildare was written at Kildare Abbey and some even believe it to be the original Book of Kells.

 As she claimed the title of Abbess of this foundation she had a considerable amount of power.
 Famous for her common-sense, generosity and holiness, in her time she was regarded as a saint.